redhat-nfvpe/vdpa-deployment/README.md

 The changes in the patch file include:
-* When detecting the VFs based on the input selector criteria, the code collects data from the SR-IOV VF from `/sys/bus/pci/devices/<PCIAddr>/net/`.
-For vDPA, the same data is found in `/sys/bus/pci/devices/<PCIAddr>/physfn/virtio0/net/`.
+* When detecting the VFs based on the input selector criteria, the code verifies the SR-IOV VF from `/sys/bus/pci/devices/<VF_PCIAddr>/physfn/net/`.
+For vDPA, the same data is found in `/sys/bus/pci/devices/<VF_PCIAddr>/physfn/virtio0/net/`.
 So code was added to look in additional subdirectory for data.
 * Once final list of VFs has been discovered, write the list to a file (`/var/run/vdpa/pciList.dat`) so the `nfvpe/vdpa-daemonset`